 Marginalized in America: Gender at the Intersection of Race and Class.
-This course introduces the student to the philosophical method and skills of thinking out problems and issues that confront women in contemporary American society, viewed from the intersection of gender, race and class.
+This course introduces the student to the philosophical method and skills of thinking out problems and issues that confront women in contemporary American society, viewed from the intersection of gender, race, and class.
 (U)(3).
-Fall and spring; counts also for major/minor credit.
+Fall and spring.

-TI243-PL, Knowledge and Reality: Fundamental philosophical questions about knowledge and reality will be studied through the analysis of classical and contemporary texts.
+TI243-PL, Knowledge and Reality:

+Fundamental philosophical questions about knowledge and reality will be studied through the analysis of classical and contemporary texts.
 Topics may include skepticism, the relationship between faith and reason, the nature of mind, free will, the nature and existence of the external world, and the nature and existence of God.
 (U)(3).
-Fall and spring; counts also for major/minor credit.
+Fall and spring.

-TI244-PL, Ethics, the Good Life, and
+TI244-PL, Ethics, The Good Life, and

-Society: Fundamental philosophical questions about right conduct, virtues and vices, the good life and social policy will be examined on basis of classical and contemporary texts.
-Topics include issues of personal and social ethics, such as forgiveness, tolerance and hate speech, abortion, animal rights and world poverty.
-Theories of justice, human rights and meta-ethical topics may also be covered.
+Society: Fundamental philosophical questions about right conduct, virtues and vices, the good life, and social policy will be examined on basis of classical and contemporary texts.
+Topics include issues of personal and social ethics, such as forgiveness, tolerance and hate speech, abortion, animal rights, and world poverty.
+Theories of justice, human rights, and metaethical topics may also be covered.
 (U)(3).
-Fall and spring; counts also for major/minor credit.
+Fall and spring.

+Philosophy Courses

-Philosophy Courses PL245, Classics of Social and Political
+PL245, Classics of Social and Political

-Philosophy: A critical study of major texts of the history of Western social and political thought, such as Plato's Republic, Aristotle's Politics, Machiavelli's The Prince, Hobbes' Leviathan and Marx's Communist Manifesto.
+Philosophy: A critical study of major texts of the history of Western social and political thought, such as Plato's Republic, Aristotle's Politics, Machiavelli's The Prince, Hobbes' Leviathan, and Marx's Communist Manifesto.
 Attention will be given to both the historical and contemporary relevance of the texts.
 (U) (3).
-Spring odd-numbered years.
+Occasionally.

-PL310, Logic: An introduction to formal logic.
-Topics will include systems for proving logical propositions, the interpretation of formal systems, and the relationship between formal and natural languages.
-Consideration will be given to the applications of symbolic logic to problems in philosophy, mathematics, computer science and the natural sciences.
-Prerequisite: MA101 or equivalent.
-(U)(3).
-Every third semester.
+0.2083 inPL310, Symbolic Logic: An introduction to symbolic logic.
+Topics will include systems for proving logical propositions, the interpretation of symbolic systems, and the relationship between symbolic and natural languages.
+Consideration will be given to the applications of symbolical logic to problems in philosophy, mathematics, computer science, and the natural sciences.
+(U) (3).
+Occasionally.

-PL311, History of Ancient Philosophy: A study of important figures of ancient philosophy, with particular emphasis on Plato and Aristotle.
-Prerequisite: One philosophy course or permission of instructor.
+PL311, History of Ancient Philosophy:

+A study of important figures of ancient philosophy, with particular emphasis on Plato and Aristotle.
+Prerequisite: one philosophy course or permission of instructor.
 (U/G)(3).
-Every third semester.
+Occasionally.

-PL313, History of Modern Philosophy: A study of important figures of modern philosophy, including Descartes, Hume and Kant.
-Prerequisite: One philosophy course or permission of instructor.
+PL313, History of Modern Philosophy:

+A study of important figures of modern philosophy, including Descartes, Hume, and Kant.
+Prerequisite: one philosophy course or permission of instructor.
 (U/G)(3).
-Every third semester.
+Occasionally.

 PL320, Theory of Knowledge: A study of some fundamental problems of epistemology: the nature of knowledge and certainty, the relation of knowledge to belief, evidence and the justification of beliefs, and the problem of skepticism.
-Prerequisite: One philosophy course or permission of instructor.
+Prerequisite: one philosophy course or permission of instructor.
 (U/G)(3).
 Occasionally.

-PL323, Introduction to Analytic Philosophy: A survey of some of the important themes in analytic philosophy from the late 19th century to the present, focusing on such figures as Russell and Wittgenstein.
-Prerequisite: One philosophy course or permission of instructor.
+PL323, Intro to Analytic Philosophy: A survey of some of the important themes in analytic philosophy from the late 19th century to the present, focusing on such figures as Russell and Wittgenstein.
+Prerequisite: one philosophy course or permission of instructor.
 (U/G)(3).
 Occasionally.